Trinity University, B.A., 1990

 - Colorado, 2008

 Sven Collins is a partner in the firm's Denver office and co-chair of the firm's Medicare Appeals Practice.
 His practice is focused on Medicare and Medicaid reimbursement litigation, as well as litigation and risk-management guidance in areas of employment and labor, trade secrets, unfair competition and other commercial disputes.
-He is co-chair of the Medicare Appeals Practice Workgroup and litigates and tries cases before courts, arbitrators and government agencies and regularly represents hospitals and healthcare providers in innovative reimbursement appeals seeking additional payment under Medicare.
+He litigates and tries cases before courts, arbitrators and government agencies and regularly represents hospitals and healthcare providers in innovative reimbursement appeals seeking additional payment under Medicare.

 He regularly speaks at legal, trade association and firm-sponsored seminars on healthcare reimbursement related and employment matters and presents in-house training programs for clients on these issues.

 - Prosecuting multiple hospital group appeals, before CMS and in federal court, seeking hundreds of millions of dollars in additional supplemental Medicare outlier payments.

 - Successfully prosecuted multiple hospital Medicare group appeals to recover approximately US$30 million in “rural floor budget neutrality adjustment” underpayments.